Web Key IT’s 16 Steps

 - Large size text requires a contrast ratio of 3:1 for level AA

-If colour alone is used to portray information, a contrast of at least 3:1 is required.
+If color alone is used to portray information, a contrast of at least 3:1 is required.

-Note: Large text is considered to be 24 px and over or 19 px bold and over.
+Note: Large text is 24 px and over or 19 px bold and over.
 This definition of normal and large are defined within WCAG and are fixed requirements.

 Mobile Considerations